isabella232/journeys.en/help/using/about/troubleshooting.md

 ## Tracking how people navigate through the journey{#section_l5y_yzs_dgb}

-Journeys reporting measures the progress of individuals inside journeys.
+Journey orchestration reporting measures the progress of individuals inside journeys.
 It's easy to identify where and why a person got stopped.

 Here are a few things to check: